 Plaque Buildup

 The main cause of gum disease is plaque, a sticky film of bacteria that forms on your teeth.
-If you don’t remove plaque through regular brushing and flossing, it can harden into tartar.
+If you don’t remove plaque when you brush and floss, it can harden into tartar.
 Tartar irritates the gums and can lead to infection, swelling, and bleeding.

 Tobacco Use